lanyrd/mysql-postgresql-converter/README.md

 How to use
 ----------

-Firstly, dump your database using:
+First, dump your Mysql database in Postgres-compatible format

 `mysqldump --compatible=postgresql --default-character-set=utf8 -r databasename.mysql -u root databasename`

-Then, run the converter script using:
+Then, convert it using the dbconverter.py script

 `python dbconverter.py databasename.mysql databasename.psql`